Skip to Content

 3. Have them Save towards Something

-If I told you that you would need to set aside 30% of your income for the next year, then your next question to me would likely be: “why” (followed by “who are you to tell me how to spend my money)?
+If I told you that you would need to set aside 30% of your income for the next year, then your next question to me would likely be: “Why” (followed by “Who are you to tell me how to spend my money)?

 Kids need a reason to save their money.
 And not a reason given to them, but one they create themselves.